Q. What is a Special Constable?

 Q. Can I apply to the specials if I have any previous convictions?

-Yes, whilst the public is entitled to expect that Police Scotland will only recruit people who demonstrate the highest standards of professional conduct, honesty and integrity, having convictions does not preclude you from applying.
+A: Yes, whilst the public is entitled to expect that Police Scotland will only recruit people who demonstrate the highest standards of professional conduct, honesty and integrity, having convictions does not preclude you from applying.

 Q. Can I join if I have tattoos?